potterjane/peace-of-mind/README.md

 - Code on how to add any chosen colour to the placeholder was taken from [W3Schools](https://www.w3schools.com/howto/howto_css_placeholder.asp)' post.
 - Code on how to change the autofill styles for the input fields in forms was taken from this [CSS-Tricks](https://css-tricks.com/snippets/css/change-autocomplete-styles-webkit-browsers/) post.
 - Code on how to clear form after it has been submitted was taken from [W3Schools](https://www.w3schools.com/jsref/met_form_reset.asp)' post.
-- Code on how to implement quote API was taken from [SoloLearn](https://www.sololearn.com/Discuss/2419539/here-the-following-api-includes-quotes-how-to-generate-random-quote-here-i-m-just-able-to-generate)'s post.
 - Code on how to reload a page using JS was taken from [StackOverflow](https://stackoverflow.com/questions/3715047/how-to-reload-a-page-using-javascript#:~:text=To%20reload%20the%20page%20keeping,reload()%3B)'s post.
 - Code on how to get random videos from array was taken from [Kirupa](https://www.kirupa.com/html5/picking_random_item_from_array.htm)'s post.
 - Code on what method to use to return the videos-array values was taken from [JavaScript.info](https://javascript.info/keys-values-entries).